Skip to content

 api_key

-A string in email:token format.
-The adapter splits on the first colon to extract the email and API token, then constructs a Base64-encoded Basic Auth header sent on every request.
+Cloud (v3): email:token format.
+The adapter splits on the first colon to extract the email and API token, then constructs a Base64-encoded Basic Auth header.
+Both sides of the colon must be non-empty; a missing colon or an empty side produces a tracker_auth_error at construction time.

 Accepts $VAR indirection via resolveEnv - variable references are expanded anywhere in the string.